buuug7/notes/road-map/frontend/css/basic.md

 In this setup:

-- `orange` has no stop position,so it default to zero `0%`
+- `orange` has no stop position, so it default to zero `0%`
-- `grey` is closer to the top,at `10%` instead of `50%`
+- `grey` is closer to the top, at `10%` instead of `50%`

-#### radial-gradient
+### radial-gradient

-while linear gradients follow a single-line axis,**radial gradients** spread out in all directions.Their syntax is fairly similar to linear ones,as they both have **color stops**. but instead of specifying a direction you need to spcify:
+while linear gradients follow a single-line axis, **radial gradients** spread out in all directions.
+Their syntax is fairly similar to linear ones, as they both have **color stops**. but instead of specifying a direction you need to specify:

-- a shape:either a circle or an ellipse
+- a shape: either a circle or an ellipse
-- a starting point:which will be the center of the circle/ellipse
+- a starting point: which will be the center of the circle/ellipse
-- an end point : where the edge of the circle/ellipse wiil be
+- an end point: where the edge of the circle/ellipse will be

 ```css
 div {